blakeaw/mergram/README.md

 - Export diagrams to Mermaid `.mmd` or `.mermaid` files
 - Optional integration with [networkx](https://networkx.org/) for graph conversion

+### What's New in

+#### v0.2.0

+* `Flowchart.to_markdown` function to get a string representation of the flowchart embedded in a Markdown Mermaid code block.
+* `Flowchart.to_html` function to get a string representation of the flowchart embedded in HTML.

 ## Installation

 ```bash